ersilia-os/eos9sa2/README.md

 - Checkpoints: include the link to the checkpoints used if model is a pretrained model

 # License
+The GPL-v3 license applies to all parts of the repository that are not externally maintained libraries.

 # History
 - Model was re-trained using data and code available at [source](https://github.com/Nanotekton/drugability) repository.